SeUniVr/PLC-RE/README.md

 ./gradlew runMessages
 ./gradlew runReadings
 ```
-The final step is to combine the resulting files in a single file to generate the business process :
+The final step is to combine the resulting files in a single one to generate the business process :
 ```
 ./gradlew Merge
 ```
-The output files are saved in directory **_process-mining/data_**
+The output files are saved in directory **_process-mining/data_**.

+To generate the business process graphs:
+Launch Daikon > Open File > Select the file _MergeEvents.csv_ > Define each column role > Click Start Import